voiceittech/VoiceIt2-AndroidSDK/README.md

 #### Billing
 In order to use en-US or other content languages you need to have a developer account that has funds.
 In order to add funds to your account please login at: https://voiceit.io/login and navigate to: https://voiceit.io/billing and add funds.

+#### Voiceprint Phrases
+Make sure you review your Voiceprint Phrases by navigating to: https://voiceit.io/phraseManagement in order to know what to pass for voicePrintPhrase parameter

 ## Installation

 VoiceItApi2AndroidSDK is available through [JitPack](https://jitpack.io/#voiceittech/VoiceItApi2AndroidSDK/).